KirbyX152/demonlist-guidelines/en-US/220_eligibility/500_gameplay.md

 Note that this guideline permits records achieved on private servers (e.g., the 1.9 GDPS) as long as the list demon was originally verified and published on the server as well.

-## Altered Decoration{id=altered-decoration}
+## Altered Levels{id=altered-levels}

-**Submissions of levels with altered text or other non-obstructive decoration are not allowed anymore**.
+**Submissions of levels with altered text or other non-obstructive decoration are not allowed anymore**, as well as decorations that completely change the level.
 That being said, some changes might be given exceptions if they are minuscule enough, **but only if a list member gives their approval**.

 </div>